Get all the answers to all of your questions.

 You will have piped water for showers and plumbing and purified water to drink, along with WiFi do so you can keep in touch with your parents and friends.

 A Note On Safety

 Every group is set up with a Head Teacher who is experienced with the ILP program to help you out.
-You will also have Local Coordinators, Eddie and Rose who are locals and know the area to help you adjust to the culture and give you some safety tips to help you get oriented with your new city.
+You will also have Local Coordinators who are locals and know the area to help you adjust to the culture and give you some safety tips to help you get oriented with your new city.

 Volunteers will also be traveling around Lugala in groups of two at all times, and groups of three when you're outside of your little suburb.
-Like we mentioned, the ewakka is gated with constant security to add that extra layer of security.
+Like we mentioned, the home is gated with security watchmen.

 What About Meals?

-You'll also be eating at your ewakka; as always, your ILP program fee includes three meals a day, which will be provided by a cook at your ewakka.
+You'll also be eating at home: as always, your ILP program fee includes three meals a day, which will be provided by a cook.
 Meals in Uganda are a mix of local foods (like beans, rice, mashed plantains, potatoes, yams, and a mix of proteins like chicken, beef, pork, goat, and tilapia).
 You might also get more western meals, like eggs and toast, pasta, fruit and other favorites.